Conformal Elasticity of Mechanism-Based Metamaterials: Appendices

 In the limit that $\ell \ll a$, the hinge will become very flexible compared to the stiff square pieces.
 We therefore follow successful previous examples~\cite{Coulais2018, Deng2019} in which the large square elements are approximated as rigid bodies and all strain deformation is assumed to take place at the hinges.
 This assumption is readily verified in the Finite Element deformation data, where the stress is generically found to be dramatically localized to the hinge region, as shown in Fig.~\ref{fig:hinge_localization}.

 To quantify the energetics in this effective description, we consider a single hinge connecting two elastic blocks as shown in Fig.~\ref{fig:hinge_deformations}-a.
-Knowledge of the deformation tensor $F_{ij}(\vvec{x})$ throughout the hinge completely determines the system configuration, as stress and strain are already assumed to be zero elsewhere.
-Given the complete constitutive relation for the elastic material, the tensor field $F_{ij}(\vvec{x})$ provides sufficient information to compute the energy density at each point in space.
-For generality we write this simply as an unknown function $e(\vvec{x}) = \phi(F_{ij}(\vvec{x})) $.
+Knowledge of the deformation tensor $F^{\text{hinge}}_{ij}(\vvec{r})$ throughout the hinge completely determines the system configuration, as stress and strain are already assumed to be zero elsewhere.
+Here, $\vvec{r}$ and $\vvec{R}$, respectively, are target and reference coordinate systems describing the fine structure of the hinge deformations, in contrast to $\vvec{x}$ and $\vvec{X}$ which will describe a coarsened picture of continuum deformations of the metamaterial at the mesoscale.
+Given the complete constitutive relation for the elastic material, the tensor field $F^{\text{hinge}}_{ij}(\vvec{r})$ provides sufficient information to compute the energy density at each point in space.
+For generality we write this simply as an unknown function $e(\vvec{r}) = \phi(F^{\text{hinge}}_{ij}(\vvec{r})) $.

 We now confine our focus to hinges with aspect ratio $\sim 1$, which is the case for the experiments and simulations in this manuscript.
 This condition generally removes opportunities for bistability and other path-dependent elastic behavior at the hinge.
-Therefore, prescribing the orientations and positions of the two squares attached to a particular hinge will leave only one possible force-balanced deformation $F_{ij}(\vvec{x})$ in the hinge.
+Therefore, prescribing the orientations and positions of the two squares attached to a particular hinge will leave only one possible force-balanced deformation $F^{\text{hinge}}_{ij}(\vvec{r})$ in the hinge.
 The energy of this hinge may therefore be rewritten as a function of the two square orientations and two 2d vector positions, six numbers altogether.
 Accounting for translational and rotational symmetry leaves only three scalar parameters necessary to describe the configuration of the hinge.
 We will focus on two distinct, yet convenient choices for these three parameters as described below.